J. J. Hardy: 2006

 On May 16, 2006, Hardy slid into Philadelphia Phillies catcher Sal Fasano at home plate trying to score and badly injured his ankle when Fasano attempted to block the plate.
 X-rays revealed a severe sprain of the ankle, and he was placed on the 15-day disabled list.
 Hardy recovered from the sprain, but constantly had trouble with an ankle tendon that kept popping in and out of place.
 On July 18, the Brewers announced that Hardy would have season-ending surgery on his ankle, performed by team physician Dr. William Raasch.
 Hardy finished the year with an average of .242 with 5 home runs and 14 RBI.

 2007

 By June 27, 2007, Hardy had already doubled his career home run total.
 He ended up batting .277 with 26 home runs, and 80 RBIs.
 He was selected to play as a reserve in the 2007 Major League Baseball All-Star Game, held in San Francisco.
 He played in the ninth inning and was walked on his first and only plate appearance.

 2008

-Hardy during his tenure with the Milwaukee Brewers in 2008.
+J. J. Hardy during his tenure with the Milwaukee Brewers in 2008.

 As of the end of the 2008 season, Hardy was batting .283, with 2 stolen bases, 24 home runs, and 74 RBI.
 He had a 16-game hitting streak, which was broken on July 5 with a sacrifice bunt in order to aid the Brewers in defeating the Pittsburgh Pirates.
 For the week of July 7, he was the National League Player of the Week.